toddfoster/sharedprayers/README.md

 # Tasks

 ### TODO
+- add lff2018 feasts to template spreadsheet
+- use lff2018.json to generate collects, lessons from shortcodes

+### MAYBE/SOMEDAY
+- (python) draw hymns from hymntracker spreadsheet automatically (or build json table with defaults?)
+- (python) generate monthly home pages for the year; quick script to copy into index.html, and update archive/he-current.md to forward to the current week
 - (python) build json table of dates for each sunday/bcp holiday for 2000-2100 (automate dates in templates)
-- x yaml/toml db for lff/saints -- converted lff2018 to json
-- (python) update home page, automate updating archive/he-current.md to forward to the current week
+ - (python) Daily Office RCL: begin by just drawing down from https://www.commonprayeronline.org/api/daily_summary/en/2022-2-16.json
 - Add proper prefaces to Prayer A, Prayer B using bcpcollects

-### MAYBE/SOMEDAY
- - Daily Office RCL: begin by just drawing down from https://www.commonprayeronline.org/api/daily_summary/en/2022-2-16.json
 - Calendar interface simple range exercises
 - Liturgical colors
 - rename hymns/* to match h- l- wlp- convention of shortcode hymns